ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-1.md

 > Are prepayment penalties common for this type of loan?

-Yes prepayment penalties are common for fixed-rate mortgages, especially during the first few years of the loan, to create friction for borrowers when refinancing.
-Frequent refinancing creates costs and reinvestment risks for lenders, so the penalties increase the effective rate in these cases.
+No, prepayment penalties are not common for prime residential mortgages.
+However, refinancing transaction costs generally create friction for borrowers upon prepayment.

+Prepayment penalties were common for subprime borrowers during the mortgage boom and are still present in the commercial mortgage market.

 ## Problem 3